-Maybe too its time to revisit your business goals.
+Maybe it's time to revisit your business goals.
 If growing your business 20 percent this year is your goal, consider what it will take.
-Maybe its time to redo your website, set up a Facebook page, take out an ad or join a networking group.
-Its so much easier to realize your goals when you can set a series of milestones to get there.
+Maybe it's time to redo your website, set up a Facebook page, take out an ad, or join a networking group.
+It's so much easier to realize your goals when you can set a series of milestones to get there.

 Relieving stress isn't only about a checklist or timeline.
 Sometimes you really do need a new attitude.
-You need to figure out what's causing you stress, and why.
+You need to figure out what's causing you to stress and why.
 You might want to start a journal to jot down what troubles you.
-What triggers your stress and how you respond physically and emotionally.
+What triggers your stress, and how you respond physically and emotionally.
 Once you understand what triggers your stress, you can begin to find 'healthy' ways to deal with it.

-Clearly, there are some situations in our personal and business lives that are going to cause us stress and we can't avoid them.
+Clearly, some situations in our personal and business lives will cause us stress, and we can't avoid them.
 Understanding what these things are and why they bother us is the start of managing them.

 Here are a few tips I've learned along the way to avoid and deal with stress.

 Express your feelings, and don't bottle things up.